 How to check your quality score

-You can find your quality score by clicking the white speech bubble next to any keyword status in the keywords tab of Google Adwords or by enabling the “qual. score” column.
+You can find your quality score by clicking the white speech bubble next to any keyword status in the keywords tab of Google Ads or by enabling the “qual. score” column.
 By doing this you can also see your ratings for expected click-through rate, ad relevance and landing page experience.

 It’s important to note that newly added keywords and low volume keywords will receive a score of null as there is insufficient data to determine quality score.
 A null score is shown as “—” under the Status column.
 This is a recent update by Google, as keywords with insufficient data used to receive an average score of six.